Scottish-Tech-Army/ggs-combined/README.md

 ## Deployment

-Run the following command from the `ggs-combined` root directory: `./cdk/bin/install.sh`.
+During development when you are working on features of the application locally, run the following command from the `ggs-combined` root directory: `./cdk/bin/install.sh`.
 You may need to `chmod +x` the script before you are able to run it.
 The script assumes that you have configured your AWS credentials inside your `~/.aws/credentials` file.

+The `./cdk/bin/install.sh` script takes two arguments.
+The first is the environment you wish to deploy.
+The second is the AWS profile you wish to use.
+The second argument is optional.
+If you don't provide a profile, the script assumes you mean to deploy using your `default` profile in `~/.aws/credentials` file.

+For instance, the following will deploy the `dev` environment to the default AWS profile: `./cdk/bin/install.sh dev`.
+The following command will deploy the `dev` environment to the `sta` AWS profile: `./cdk/bin/install.sh dev sta`.

 The installation script will install the GGS application to your AWS account.